New species of ‘jumping spider’ found in Goregaon; researchers name it after city

 This 33-acre nature reserve, home to the ‘jumping spiders’, is “one of the few pristine mixed moist deciduous forest types in India” and shares its boundaries with the biodiverse landscapes of Sanjay Gandhi National Park (SGNP) and Film City in Aarey Milk Colony (AMC)

-Mumbai: With multiple eyes that give a 360-degree view of its surroundings, a bulbous body covered in hair and smooth stalking and hunting skills, a new species of jumping spider is all set to attack its prey, preferably a fly.

-Meet ‘Hasarius mumbai’, named after the city by researchers, who discovered them inhabiting the rocks close to the streams at the Bombay Natural History Society’s (BNHS) conservation education centre in Goregaon East.
+Mumbai: Researchers have documented the presence of a new spider species in Mumbai, and have fittingly christened it ‘Hasarius mumbai’, after the city.
+The arachnid was found to inhabit rocks lying in close proximity to natural, seasonal streams at the Bombay Natural History Society’s (BNHS) conservation education centre (CEC) in Goregaon East.

-The word ‘Hasarius’ refers to a genus — a category in taxonomy (the science of naming, describing and classifying organisms) that ranks above species — of ‘jumping spiders’ in the ‘salticidae’ family.

-The ‘salticidae’ family of spiders as per existing literature contains over 600 different genera and over 6,000 described species of spiders, several of which can be found across the country, and more of which are still being discovered.

-This 33-acre nature reserve, home to the ‘jumping spiders’, is “one of the few pristine mixed moist deciduous forest types in India” and shares its boundaries with the biodiverse landscapes of Sanjay Gandhi National Park (SGNP) and Film City in Aarey Milk Colony (AMC).
+The 33-acre nature reserve is “one of the few pristine mixed moist deciduous forest types in India” and shares its boundaries with the biodiverse landscapes Sanjay Gandhi National Park (SGNP) and Film City in Aarey Milk Colony (AMC).

 The researchers from Christ College, Kerala; School of Natural Sciences, Macquarie University, Sydney, Australia; and the Bombay Natural History Society, Mumbai, have published their findings in the latest issue of the international, peer-reviewed journal Arthropoda Selecta.

-In 2017, findings of two new spiders -- Langelurillus onyx and Langelurillus lacteus — from Aarey Milk Colony had also been published.

-In India, however, there are only two other Hasarius species which have been documented, namely H. adansoni which is found across the country including in urban areas, and H. kjellerupi, which was documented from the Nicobar islands.
+The ‘salticidae’ family of spiders as per existing literature contains over 600 different genera and over 6,000 described species of spider, several of which can be found across the country, and more of which are still being discovered.
+In India, however, there are only two other Hasarius species which have been documented, namely H. adansoni which is found across the country including in urban areas, and H. kjellerupi, which was documented from the Nicobar islands

 In 2021, at least three new records of jumping spiders were made in Maharashtra alone, including the species Icius tukarami (named after Tukaram Omble, the police constable who lost his life trying to fend off Ajmal Kasab during the 26/11 terrorist attacks) from Thane-Kalyan, and Phintella cholkei, from Mumbai’s Aarey Colony, named after late naturalist Kamlesh Cholkhe.
 A third species, Irura mandarina, was recorded in India for the first time, in the Western Ghats, in Sindhudurg district’s Kudal taluka.